go-gitea/gitea/docs/content/doc/advanced/config-cheat-sheet.en-us.md

 - `MAX_ATTEMPTS`: **3**: Max attempts per http/https request on migrations.
 - `RETRY_BACKOFF`: **3**: Backoff time per http/https request retry (seconds)
+- `ALLOWLISTED_DOMAINS`: ****: Domains allowlist for migrating repositories, default is blank.
+It means everything will be allowed.
+Multiple domains could be separated by commas.
+- `BLOCKLISTED_DOMAINS`: ****: Domains blocklist for migrating repositories, default is blank.
+Multiple domains could be separated by commas.
+When `ALLOWLISTED_DOMAINS` is not blank, this option will be ignored.

 ## Mirror (`mirror`)